 Conclusion

-Choosing between JavaScript and TypeScript depends largely on the project’s scope, complexity, and the team’s expertise.
+Choosing between JavaScript and TypeScript depends largely on the project’s scope, complexity, and the team’s expertise, as both are frequently listed among the top 100 codes in software development.
 While JavaScript remains the go-to language for quick software development and smaller projects, TypeScript’s additional features offer significant benefits for larger, more complex applications.

 For many developers, the best approach might be to start with JavaScript and transition to TypeScript as the software project grows in size and complexity.
 Since TypeScript is a superset of JavaScript, this transition can be gradual and incremental, allowing teams to adopt TypeScript’s benefits without a complete rewrite of their codebase.